Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Network Intrusion Detection: Capabilities and Limitations

 The core mechanism behind LLMs is tokenization, which breaks text into smaller units called tokens.
 LLMs predict the next token based on context, generating coherent and task-specific language.
 This makes their output both interpretable and effective.
 LLMs have had a profound societal impact, with applications in areas such as image generation, text composition, and music composition.
 Their influence spans nearly every field, including cybersecurity.

-Traditional machine learning models, such as rule-based systems or neural network-based classifiers, often rely on hand-crafted features and struggle to capture long-range dependencies. \cite{231} (2021) LLMs offer a promising solution to these limitations.
-According to \cite{235} (2023), \cite{118} (2023), \cite{150} (2023), \cite{233} (2023), \cite{116} (2023), \cite{235} (2023), and \cite{236} (2023), through fine-tuning, LLMs can: 1) identify patterns in massive datasets, 2) learn the characteristics of malicious traffic, 3) detect anomalies, 4) characterize the intent behind intrusions, and 5) provide actionable recommendations for security responses.
+Traditional ML models, such as rule-based systems or NN-based classifiers, often rely on hand-crafted features and struggle to capture long-range dependencies.
+To these problems, LLMs offer promising solutions because LLMs can: 1) identify patterns in massive datasets, 2) learn the characteristics of malicious traffic, 3) detect anomalies, 4) characterize the intent behind intrusions, and 5) provide actionable recommendations for security responses.

 As the number and complexity of cyber threats continue to grow, the demand for intelligent systems that can automatically detect vulnerabilities, analyze malware, and respond to attacks is becoming increasingly urgent.
-In recent years, the application of LLM in intrusion detection systems (IDS) has attracted much attention, opening up new avenues for AI-driven network security.
+In recent years, the application of LLM in NIDS has attracted much attention, opening up new avenues for AI-driven network security.

-Many studies, including \cite{111} (2024), have evaluated the potential of LLM in network intrusion detection systems (NIDS).
+Many studies, including \cite{111} (2024), have evaluated the potential of LLM in NIDS.
 These studies focus on how LLM can process and understand massive amounts of network log data, autonomously learn, adapt to changing network behavior, and effectively distinguish between normal activities and potential threats.
-The results show that integrating LLM into intrusion detection systems (IDS) has many practical advantages and can significantly enhance their capabilities:
+The results show that integrating LLM into NIDS has many practical advantages and can significantly enhance their capabilities: